Limit Order Books: Empirical Observations in LOBs

-For for equities traded on the Paris Bourse, the distribution of $\log(\left|\omega_x\right|)$ was reported to be approximately uniform for incoming limit orders with $10<\left|\omega_x\right| < 50000$ \cite{Bouchaud:2002}.
-For two stocks traded on NASDAQ, independent fits to the distribution of incoming limit order sizes $\left| \omega_x \right|$ were made for different relative prices \cite{Maslov:2001}.
-Power-law and log-normal distributions were reported.
+For equities traded on the Paris Bourse, \citet{Bouchaud:2002} reported that the distribution of $\log(\left|\omega_x\right|)$ was approximately uniform for incoming limit orders with $\left|\omega_x\right| \in(10,50000)$.
+For two stocks traded on NASDAQ, \citet{Maslov:2001} reported power-law and log-normal distributions to fit the distribution of incoming limit order sizes $\left| \omega_x \right|$.
 The mean reported power-law exponent was $1\pm0.3$ (i.e., with standard deviation $0.3$).
-However, the quality of the power-law fits was deemed to be weak; and the log-normal fits were deemed to be applicable over a wider range of limit order sizes than the power-law fits (although the authors stated no precise range of applicability for either).
-For four stocks on the Island ECN, incoming limit order sizes $\left| \omega_x \right|$ were reported to cluster strongly at ``round number'' amounts, such as 10, 100, and 1000 \cite{Challet:2001}.
-A similar ``round number'' preference was observed for market orders on the Shenzhen Stock Exchange \cite{Mu:2009preferred}.
-The authors also studied the distribution of total trade sizes when aggregated over a variety of time windows, and found it to exhibit a power-law tail.
-Different power-law exponent estimators were found to produce different estimates of the tail exponent, but overall the authors judged the tail exponent to be larger than 2.
-Similar power-law fits were also reported on NASDAQ \cite{Maslov:2001}.
-Studying 5 days of data covering 3 equities altogether; the mean reported power-law exponent was $1.4\pm0.1$.
-Although the authors did not state a range of sizes over which their reported power-law distributions applied, Figure 1 in the publication \cite{Maslov:2001} suggests an approximate range of 200 to 5000.
-Power-law fits were also reported for the distribution of trade sizes in a study of the 1000 largest equities in the USA \cite{Gopikrishnan:2000}.
+However, the quality of the power-law fits was deemed to be weak, and the log-normal fits were deemed to be applicable over a wider range of limit order sizes than the power-law fits (although the authors stated no precise range of applicability for either).
+For four stocks on the Island ECN, \citet{Challet:2001} reported that incoming limit order sizes $\left| \omega_x \right|$ clustered strongly at round-number amounts such as 10, 100, and 1000. \citet{Mu:2009preferred} reported a similar round-number preference for market orders on the Shenzhen Stock Exchange. \citet{Mu:2009preferred} also studied the distribution of total trade sizes when aggregated over a variety of time windows and found it to exhibit a power-law tail.
+Different power-law exponent estimators produced different estimates of the tail exponent, but the authors judged the tail exponent to be larger than 2. \citet{Maslov:2001} reported similar power-law fits on NASDAQ.
+Studying 5 days of data covering 3 equities, they reported a mean power-law exponent of $1.4\pm0.1$.
+Although they did not state a range of sizes over which their reported power-law distributions applied, Figure 1 in \citet{Maslov:2001} suggests an approximate range of 200 to 5000.
+In a study of the 1000 largest equities in the USA, \citet{Gopikrishnan:2000} also reported power-law fits for the distribution of trade sizes.
 The mean reported power-law exponent was $1.53\pm0.07$.
-However, \textcite{Bouchaud:2009} noted that the data studied by Gopikrishnan \emph{et al.} contained information about trades that were privately arranged to occur ``off-book'', and therefore were not conducted via the LOB.
-They conjectured that as larger traders were more likely to be arranged off-book, Gopikrishnan \emph{et al.} had actually overestimated the frequency with which very large orders occurred in the LOB.
+However, \citet{Bouchaud:2009} noted that the data studied by Gopikrishnan \emph{et al.} contained information about trades that were privately arranged to occur off-book.
+They conjectured that this caused Gopikrishnan \emph{et al.} to overestimate the frequency with which very large orders occurred.